 The different types of emissions are calculated in CO2 equivalents (short: CO2e) to make them addable and comparable.
 Adding up all emissions, Outfittery had a footprint of 7.902 t CO2e in 2020.

-The largest emitters at Outfittery come from the supply chain and production (4230 t CO2e).
+The largest emitters at Outfittery come from the supply chain and production of its private labels (4230 t CO2e).
 External services, mostly from freelancers, marketing and financial services, also account for a large share of emissions (2672 t CO2e).

 Outfittery is committed to reducing and avoiding emissions wherever possible.
 Together with Planetly, the company will now continuously work on effective reduction strategies.